dgaydukov/cert-aws/sa/files/sa.md

 * Dynamic Websites (it's better to use some programming language like java/node.js and deploy it to EC2)
 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)
 Cold Start - when you first run your code aws create new execution context (download code, set up env vars, load code) and it can take from few millisec to a few sec.
 When you run it for second and consecutive time, there is no delay.
-By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into VPC, if your lambda need internet access you have to configure nat for it.
+By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into VPC, if your lambda need internet access you have to configure NAT for it.
 Lambda doesn't run `npm install`.
 So if you add new package you have to build it locally, create `.zip` file with your project (including `node_modules`) and upload it to aws lambda.
 Global state - lambda can run on the same container or on new container (aws shuts down inactive containers after ~20 minutes, so after this new call will run lambda on new container).
 So when lambda run on the same container global variables (those outside handler function) can be leaked between invocations.